-A few years ago we took a trip to California to visit our birdwatching/rock and roll music loving/wine and foodie friends Nancy and Neal.
+A few years ago we took a trip to California to visit our birdwatching, rock and roll loving, wine and foodie friends Nancy and Neal.

-They treated us to a great little Turkish restaurant not far from their home.
-A wonderful family owned and operated small restaurant which Nancy has sadly reported is no longer in business.
+They treated us to dinner at a great little Turkish restaurant not far from their home.
+A wonderful family owned and operated restaurant serving up some of the best Turkish food I’ve ever had.

-I found this amazing Aleppo Pepper at a local spice shop.
+- Aleppo Pepper: What is Aleppo pepper?
+A medium heat pepper used in Middle Eastern and Mediterranean Cuisine.
+The flavor is slight fruity with cumin undertones.
 Moist, oily, pungent, earthy with the addition of a little heat gives this a wonderful flavor on potatoes.
-The description on the back label even suggests potatoes as a recipient.
+So if you’re looking for Aleppo pepper recipes, the description on the back label on the jar even suggests potatoes as a recipient.

 How to Make Turkish Fries

-- Slice one large sweet onion and saute in olive oil with 1 tablespoon Aleppo pepper, until onion is caramelized, about 20 minutes.
+- Step 3: Slice one large sweet onion and saute in oil over medium low heat with 1 tablespoon Aleppo pepper.
+Cook, stirring often until onion is caramelized, about 20 minutes.

-- In a cast iron skillet, add about 1/2 cup canola oil.
-Get the oil hot, add wet potatoes, salt and pepper and fry until all are beautifully browned.
+- In a heavy skillet, (cast iron works well) add about 1/2 cup canola oil.
+Bring the temperature of the oil to 325 degrees.
+Add dried potatoes, salt and pepper and fry until all are beautifully browned.

-And if you have a favorite seasoned french fries recipe, please let me know.
+And if you have a favorite Turkish potato recipe or recipes using Aleppo pepper, please let me know.
 I’d love to give it a try.